 Let This New Jersey Post-Conviction Relief Attorney Handle Your Complaints About the Legal Proceedings and Eventual Outcome of Your Case

 Sometimes there are mistakes in the way a lawyer handles a criminal case for a client.
 Some of these mistakes are so bad, that they constitute ‘ineffective assistance of counsel’.
 When this happens, an application for Post-Conviction Relief can be made to the Court to correct the mistake.
 If you are successful, the Court will usually reverse what happened and put your case back to the point where you were before the mistake happened.
 The petition is usually heard by the same Judge that handled your case the first time your case was in Court.
 You may be eligible for post-conviction relief if counsel missed a filing deadline.
 Or if your lawyer made a procedural mistake.
 Perhaps there was deportation issue at stake that wasn’t raised in a plea.
 Lawyers are human, and mistakes happen.
-Contact my office if you feel you may be eligible for post conviction relief due to a lawyer mistake.
+Contact our office if you feel you may be eligible for post conviction relief due to a lawyer mistake.

 Contact The Law Offices Of Howard W.Bailey at 973-982-1200 for a free consultation to discuss what your options are for this type of relief.

 Grounds for a Court to Grant You PCR Relief

-Howard Bailey has handled numerous Post-Conviction Relief petitions for clients before both the N.J.
-Superior Court, and in Municipal Courts throughout New Jersey.
-In a recent case in Morris County (NJ) Superior Court, he was able to convince the Judge that the client’s former lawyer had failed to advise the client that the plea had automatic deportation consequences, by providing misinformation to the client.
+Howard Bailey and Adam Toraya have handled numerous Post-Conviction Relief petitions for clients before both the NJ Superior Court, and in Municipal Courts throughout New Jersey.
+In a recent case in Morris County (NJ) Superior Court, the firm was able to convince the Judge that the client’s former lawyer had failed to advise the client that the plea had automatic deportation consequences, by providing misinformation to the client.
 As a result of the Judge granting the client’s petition, the Prosecutor offered the client a plea agreement to a very reduced charge that had no deportation consequences.
 The client accepted, and still resides here in NJ.